Aristide Blank: Adevărul and literary circle

-A rapprochement between Ionescu and Blank began in 1922, when the former publicly praised the latter for endorsing dirigisme, to an even higher degree than the National Liberals.
+A rapprochement between Nae Ionescu and Blank began in 1922, when the former publicly praised the latter for endorsing dirigisme, to an even higher degree than the National Liberals.
 Ionescu was employed by Cultura Națională, but left after a public row with its patron.
 The issue of contention was Ionescu's fraudulent management of the Central Book Office, a literary agency and subsidiary of Cultura Națională, which allegedly brought Blank losses of 800,000 lei.
 As narrated by journalist Pamfil Șeicaru, Blank caught on only after attending Ionescu's lavish house-warming party, and later discovered that Ionescu had forged Pârvan and Gusti's signatures on the company's balance sheets.
 Blank shielded Ionescu from prosecution, but forced him to write a letter of confession.
 Photocopies of this were kept by all those whom Ionescu had defrauded, while Blank had the original, which he reportedly showed to Argetoianu after Ionescu made attempts to return as a politician.